Prisjakt/feed-specification/docs/advanced/encoding/cdata.md

-# CDATA Encoding in XML Files
+# CDATA in XML Files

 Since XML is a tag based language: `<tag>content</tag>` some characters like brackets (`<` or `>`) are reserved for the XML markup itself.
 If your data contains these characters it may cause a parser to become confused.
 We recommend that you embed **all fields that contain string values** in [CDATA](/docs/advanced/encoding/cdata) tags in order to avoid the risk of your content causing troubles for our parser.